-- Public Art is encouraged in highly visible and publicly accessible locations including parks and open spaces, along trails, and throughout the Downtown, intensification corridors, and neighbourhood centres and corridors, particularly on prominent streets.
-Public Art pieces should be durable - and easily maintained. - 3.
-Public Art could be place-specific and explore opportunities to celebrate historic and cultural events of local, national, and international significance. - 4.
+1. Public Art is encouraged in highly visible and publicly accessible locations including parks and open spaces, along trails, and throughout the Downtown, intensification corridors, and neighbourhood centres and corridors, particularly on prominent streets.

+2. Public Art pieces should be durable

+and easily maintained.

+3 Public Art could be place-specific and

+- Public Art could be place-specific and explore opportunities to celebrate historic and cultural events of local, national, and international significance. - 4.
 Public Art should be physically, visually, and audibly accessible. - 5.
 Public Art pieces that are interactive or integrated as part of site furnishings or other infrastructure are encouraged. - 6.
-Landscaping that complements and enhances Public Art pieces is encouraged. - 7.
-Temporary Public Art pieces are encouraged in open pedestrian spaces. - 8.
+Landscaping that complements and enhances Public Art pieces is encouraged. - Temporary Public Art pieces are encouraged in open pedestrian spaces. - 8.
 Public Art on municipal property must comply with the Public Arts Policy (CORPORATE 035). - Public Art in the form of murals must comply with Schedule C of Chapter 478 of the Municipal Code (Sign Regulations).